 Most infectious diseases resolve with minimal or no complications.
-Some infectious diseases, such as meningitis, pneumonia, and AIDS can turn into life-threatening conditions and can potentially lead to death.
-Other infectious diseases are increasing your risk of specific cancer.
+Some infectious diseases, such as meningitis, pneumonia, and AIDS, can turn into life-threatening conditions and can potentially lead to death.
+Other infectious diseases increase your risk for specific cancers.
 For example, Hepatitis B and C can lead to liver cancer and HPV has been linked to cervical cancer.
-Other infectious diseases may reappear after decades of silence, such as chickenpox which can reappear as shingles later in life.
+Other infectious diseases may reappear after decades of silence, such as chickenpox, which can reappear as shingles later in life.

 Preventing Infectious Diseases

-Since various infectious diseases can enter your body through various ways, such as skin contact, ingestion, inhalation, bites, injuries, and sexual contact, it is important to think about your entire body to prevent infections
+Since infectious diseases can enter your body through various ways, such as skin contact, ingestion, inhalation, bites, injuries, and sexual contact, it is important to think about your entire body to prevent infections.

 - Wash Your Hands.
-Wash your hands often throughout the day, especially when after using the toilet, before eating, and before and after of preparing and handling food.
+Wash your hands often throughout the day, especially after using the restroom, before eating, and before and after preparing and handling food.
 If you cannot wash your hands, you can use hand sanitizer instead.
 Avoid touching your mouth, eyes, and nose.